Updated: Dec 1, 2021

 You still have to spend one night in an ASQ hotel and while it's not 14 days or even 7 which was no fun, it's still seems annoying not to be able to start your vacation after a long flight. *I used the very helpful website https://asq.in.th/ to book my 7 day ASQ hotel.

 Thailand has been one of the strictest countries during the pandemic and it's nice to see life coming back to the city but for leisure travel, I think it's best to wait for the reopening to be tested and rules solidified.
-December 1st is another milestone with more countries to be added to the list and nightlife allowed to reopen.
+December 1st was another milestone with more countries to be added to the list and nightlife allowed to reopen but yet again, it seem to have been postponed.

 Here's to hoping everything goes smoothly and you can come and experience all of the wonders of one of my favorite places, Thailand!